TomaszJaworski777/Jackal/README.md

 - Filtering positions to only those where sides with lower material won the game
 - Asymmetrical contempt in PUCT
 - Asymmetrucal WDL rescaling

-Additional features used in datagen:
-- Policy bonus to sacs
-- Evaluation bonus to losing materal
+- Evaluation bonus to losing material